xshoji/insomnia-plugin-copy-console-and-response/README.md

-# insomnia-plugin-copy-timeline-and-response
+# insomnia-plugin-copy-console-and-response

-The insomnia-plugin-copy-timeline-and-response provides a feature for quickly copying the timeline and response body.
+The insomnia-plugin-copy-console-and-response provides a feature for quickly copying the console and response body.

 [demo](https://github.com/user-attachments/assets/dccc5457-0335-44a8-aeac-8de888fe47ab)